scalar-labs/scalardb/docs/backup-restore.md

 ### Cassandra

-To restore the backup, you should stop the Cassandra and clean the `data`, `commitlogs`, and `hints` directories then restores the backup copies of all the nodes of the cluster, and start the cluster.
+To restore the backup, you should stop the Cassandra and clean the `data`, `commitlogs`, and `hints` directories then restore the backup copies of all the nodes of the cluster, and start the cluster.

 To avoid mistakes when doing restore operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
 You can restore to any point using `CLUSTER-ID` and `SNAPSHOT-ID`.